cypress-io/cypress-documentation/content/api/commands/intercept.md

 Modifying the real response (`continue`):

-The `continue` method accepts a function which is passed an object representing the real response being intercepted on its way back to the client (your front-end application).
+The `continue` method accepts a function which is passed an object representing the real response being intercepted on its way back to the client (your front end application).

 ```js
 // pass the request through and make an assertion on